GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-4/jonah-4.englishNatural.md

 And he prayed to He-Who-Is (YHWH) and said,
 "Please He-Who-Is (YHWH), was not this my word until I was over my earth?
-So moreover I preceded to flee to Gold-Stone (Tarshish), that I knew that you are God gracious and compassionate, long of nostrils and great of steadfast-love and comforting over the bad.
+So moreover I preceded to flee to golden-stone (Tarshish), that I knew that you are God gracious and compassionate, long of nostrils and great of steadfast-love and comforting over the bad.